PiroDev/vesting-staking/README.md

 Staking system consists of 3 parts:

-- CoolRewardToken contract: implementation of ERC20 token used as reward token for staking system.
+- RewardToken contract: implementation of ERC20 token used as reward token for staking system.
-- CoolLinearVestingStrategy: implementation of linear vesting strategy with cliff period.
+- LinearVesting contract: implementation of linear vesting strategy with cliff period.
-- CoolVestingStaking: implementation of staking system with vesting for staked tokens.
+- Staking: implementation of staking system with vesting for staked tokens.